JWST Reveals a Surprisingly High Fraction of Galaxies Being Spiral-like at $0.5\leq z\leq4$: Results

 \subsection{Observed Spiral Fraction}

 Out of the 873 galaxies in the sample, 216 were classified as spiral using the binary decision with 108 receiving a ``yes" vote from all classifiers.
 In Figure \ref{fig:fig1}, we present a sample of galaxies in our data set.
 The columns show increasing redshift bins, from left to right, while rows from top to bottom show the range of galaxies classified as spiral to non-spiral.
-As expected, spiral structure is easier to see at the lower redshift ranges and becomes less pronounced at higher redshifts.
+Spiral structure is easier to see at the lower redshift ranges and becomes less pronounced at higher redshifts.

 We show the evolution of the spiral fraction as a function of redshift in Figure \ref{fig:fig2}.
-The binary spiral fraction (blue line), which calculates the fraction of spiral galaxies identified by the binary decision to the total number of galaxies per redshift bin, decreases starting from 48\% at $z=0.5-1$ to 15\% at $z=2$ then finally down to 0\% at $z=3-3.5$.
-We also calculate a stricter binary decision at 75\% (5+ ``yes" votes, lime line) and 100\% (6 ``yes" votes, orange line).
-These results show a lower spiral fraction compared to the 50\% binary decision at all redshifts.
-The probability spiral fraction (black line), which is calculated by calculating the average spiral probability of all galaxies in each redshift bin, is 45\% at $z=0.5-1$ and dropping to 3\% at $z=3-3.5$.
+The binary spiral fraction (blue line) decreases starting from 48\% at $z=0.5-1$ to 15\% at $z=2-2.5$ then down to 0\% at $z=3-3.5$.
+We also calculate a stricter binary decision fraction at 75\% (5+ ``yes" votes, lime line) and 100\% (6 ``yes" votes, orange line).
+These results show a lower spiral fraction compared to the 50\% binary decision fraction at all redshifts.
+The probability spiral fraction (black line) is 45\% at $z=0.5-1$ and drops to 3\% at $z=3-3.5$.
 These two decisions are consistent with each other (see right panel of Fig. \ref{fig:fig2}).
 Later, we will choose the decision method that best illustrates our results.
-Overall, we observe a steep drop in the spiral fraction before $z=2$.
+We observe a steep drop in the spiral fraction before $z=2$, though overall remains consistent with the fractions at the right end of the plot.

 We compare our results to \cite{Margalef-Bentabol_2022}.
 They used data from the fourth release of Galaxy Zoo which showed RGB images from HST in the COSMOS, GOODS-S, and UDS fields.
 Their selection criteria had $\geq10$ classifiers per galaxy and a cutoff of $>50$\% for spiral galaxies.
 Our spiral fraction is significantly higher, more than double their spiral+clumpy spiral fraction (thin gray diamonds), at any given redshift below $z=3$.
 This result is not surprising given the resolution and sensitivity of HST compared with JWST.
 When \cite{Margalef-Bentabol_2022} took into account the redshift related observational effects of their sample (large gray diamonds), their spiral fraction at $z=2.5$ is comparable to ours.
 However, we have not yet corrected for redshift effects.